-SLPN 291 Speech-Language Pathology Assistant Practicum I 1 Credit
+SPLN 291N Speech-Language Pathology Assistant Practicum I 1 Credit

 The student will work in an approved setting under the supervision of an ASHA-certified Speech and Language Pathologist.
-This practicum course will provide thirty-three hours of direct client contact, giving students comprehensive experience in the
+This practicum course will provide thirty-three hours of direct client contact, giving students comprehensive experience in the application of knowledge and therapeutic intervention skills acquired in previous coursework.
+Periodic conferences between the site supervisor and the practicum coordinator are scheduled to monitor and evaluate student progress.
+Fifteen hours of educational/observational activities will also be credited as part of the fieldwork experience.
+Prerequisites: Minimum grade of 'C' in all Speech-Language Pathology Assistant coursework, PSYC206N, and approval of the Practicum Coordinator.
+Prerequisite or corequisite: SPLN290N.

-SLPN 292 Speech-Language Pathology Assistant Practicum II
+SPLN 292N Speech-Language Pathology Assistant Practicum II 2 Credit

 The student will work in an approved setting under the supervision of an ASHA-certified Speech and Language Pathologist.
 The practicum course will provide sixty-six hours of direct client contact, giving students comprehensive experience in the application of knowledge and therapeutic intervention skills acquired in previous coursework.
 Periodic conferences between the site supervisor and the practicum coordinator are scheduled to monitor and evaluate student progress.
 Twenty-nine hours of educational/observational activities will also be credited as part of the fieldwork experience.
-Prerequisites: Minimum grade of C in all Speech-Language Pathology Assistant coursework, PSYN206, and approval of the Practicum Coordinator.
-Pre- or Co-requisite: SLPN290
+Prerequisites: Minimum grade of 'C' in all Speech-Language Pathology Assistant coursework, PSYC206N, and approval of the Practicum Coordinator.
+Prerequisite or corequisite: SPLN290N.